vietnnit/aligned_layer_tendermint/README.md

 A list of our testnet public IP addresses can be found [below](#publicips).

 Also, you may set the CHAIN_ID env var if you will follow the manual steps.
-The current chain-id is `alignedlayer-1`:
+The current chain-id is `alignedlayer`:

-`export CHAIN_ID=alignedlayer-1`
+`export CHAIN_ID=alignedlayer`

 #### The fast way